ronalddengz/Williams-PE-Class-Sniper/README.md

 **(and also python, duh)**
 https://www.python.org/downloads/

+if you get an error, try running it again. or, if you don't care enough, that's also ok.

-dude I don't even know if this works
+dude I don't even know if this works.